- Eight top Asian teams compete for two tickets to India 2021

 - Legendary Sun Wen is China PR's general manager

-The FIFA U-17 Women's World Cup will return to Asia next year as India look forward to being hosts from 2 to 21 November 2020.
+The FIFA U-17 Women's World Cup will return to Asia in 2021 as India look forward to being hosts from 17 February to 7 March 2021.
 And with the global showpiece kicking off in a year's time, the continent's top teams will now embark on a qualifying campaign that commences on Sunday.

-With India granted automatic qualification as hosts, the eight teams will battle it out for two qualifying spots, meaning that only the finalists will secure a place at next year's U-17 Women's World Cup.
+With India granted automatic qualification as hosts, the eight teams will battle it out for two qualifying spots, meaning that only the finalists will secure a place the U-17 Women's World Cup.

 AFC U-16 Women's Championship Thailand 2019